virbela/frame-avatar-blender-addon/README.md

 ## Local dev

 Install [ScriptWatcher](https://github.com/wisaac407/blender-script-watcher) and point it to the `__init__.py` file in the source directory.
 Your changes will be automatically reloaded in blender when you save a file in the addon.

+## Debugging

+Edit the file `scripts/debug.py` to call the addon operator that needs inspection, set a breakpoint and in VScode, start the debugger  by pressing
+`F5`.